redis/redis-doc/topics/protocol.md

 ----------------------------------------------

-While the Redis protocol is very human readable and easy to implement it can be implemented with similar performances of a binary protocol.
+While the Redis protocol is very human readable and easy to implement it can be implemented with a performance similar to that of a binary protocol.

 RESP uses prefixed lengths to transfer bulk data, so there is never need to scan the payload for special characters like it happens for